-The most significant human rights issues included harsh and potentially lifethreatening prison conditions and laws that criminalize same-sex sexual activity, although they were not enforced during the year.
+Human rights issues included reports of unlawful killings; harsh and potentially life-threatening prison conditions; criminalization of consensual same-sex sexual activity between men, although the law was not enforced during the year; and child labor.

 Government officials did not enjoy impunity for human rights abuses.
 There were independent and transparent procedures for handling allegations of abuses by security forces.